CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-recommendation-eligibility-criteria-intro.md

 ### Guidance

+This resource is used to define the eligibility criteria for a specific [Recommendation Plan][Recommendation Plan].

+{% include categories-population.md %}

 {% capture resource_inheritance %}
 This profile of a FHIR {{resource.type}} is derived from the [{{resource.base | split: '/' | last}}]({{resource.base}}) FHIR resource.